Data dependent energy modelling for worst case energy consumption analysis: Related work

 The reachability of a particular state has large implications for maximum energy consumption.
-Hsiao et al.~\cite{Hsiao1997} use a genetic algorithm to determine the maximum power per cycle in VLSI circuits.
+Hsiao et al.~\cite{Hsiao1997} use a genetic algorithm (GA) to determine the maximum power per cycle in VLSI circuits.
 They show that the peak power for a single cycle is higher than the peak power over a series of cycles, as sequences of operations constrain the state transitions, making repeated worst cases unreachable.
 Therefore, for instructions, the data triggering highest energy consumption in one may preclude subsequent instructions from consuming their maximal energy.

+GA techniques have also been used to estimate the WCEC of certain software components: W\"agemann et al.~\cite{Wagemann2015} use GAs to search for the maximum amount of energy a single instruction can consume.
+Liqat et al.~\cite{fopara15} apply GAs to program basic blocks, to search for the worst-case input of a sequence of instructions.
+Both require on-line testing of the hardware, and yield an energy value that is likely to be close to the WCEC for the instruction or block, however this cannot be guaranteed.

-Probability theory has also been used to characterize how circuits dissipate power.
+Probability theory has also been used to characterise how circuits dissipate power.
 Burch et al.~\cite{Burch1993} take a Monte Carlo approach, simulating the power of different input patterns to a circuit.
-The paper hypothesizes that the distribution of powers can frequently be approximated by a normal distribution, as a consequence of the central limit theorem~\cite{Feller1945}.
+The paper hypothesises that the distribution of powers can frequently be approximated by a normal distribution, as a consequence of the central limit theorem~\cite{Feller1945}.
 While the central portions of the probability distribution fit well to a normal distribution, the tails diverge, implying that a different distribution would be a better fit when maximum power is of interest.
+Studies have used extreme value theory to rectify this issue.
 The extreme value distribution is of importance when the maximum of a series of random variables is needed.
 It has been used in maximum power estimation of VLSI circuits~\cite{Evmorfopoulos2002}, giving a probabilistic estimate of maximum power with a small number of simulations.
+Further, the WCET community have used extreme value techniques to probabilistically bound program execution times \cite{pwcet}.

-In summary, energy consumption and data dependency has been considered at the VLSI level using a variety of techniques.
-However, there has been little exploration of data dependency at the instruction or application level for the worst case energy consumption.
-Such work is fundamental in establishing both tighter WCEC upper-bounds as well as provide greater confidence in the safety of those bounds.
+In summary, energy consumption and data dependency have been considered at the VLSI level using a variety of techniques.
+However, there has been little exploration of data dependency at the instruction or application level for worst case energy consumption analysis.
+The study of data dependency is fundamental in establishing both tighter WCEC upper bounds as well as providing greater confidence in the safety of those bounds.
+To support program level analysis, our challenge is to associate energy consumption costs with software constructs, rather than hardware blocks.